mikeqfu/pyhelpers/README.rst

 **Author**: Qian Fu

-PyHelpers is an open-source toolkit designed as a miscellaneous collection of simple but useful Python tools for facilitating data manipulation tasks.
+PyHelpers is an open-source toolkit designed as a miscellaneous collection of simple and useful Python tools for facilitating data manipulation tasks.

 Resources
 =========